-Listing 2 shows the set of query methods from the Name interface class.
+Listing 2 shows the set of query methods from the Name interface.

 '''

-virtual string asString() const;

-virtual string asStringWith(char delimiter) const;
+public String asString();

+public String asStringWith(char delimiter);

-virtual string component(int index) const;
+public String component(int index) throws InvalidIndexException;

-virtual char delimiterChar() const;

-virtual string delimiterString() const;

-virtual char escapeChar() const;

-virtual string escapeString() const;

-virtual string escapeString() const;

-virtual bool isEqual(const Name& no) const;

-virtual bool isEmpty() const;
+public char delimiterChar();

+public String delimiterString();

+public char escapeChar();

+public String escapeString();

+public boolean equals(Object no);

+public boolean isEmpty();

+public int noComponents();

 '''

-Listing 2: Query methods from the Name interface class.
+Listing 2: Query methods from the Name interface.

 We can distinguish four different query method types: get methods, boolean query methods, comparison methods, and conversion methods.
-Each of these methods has the property that it does not affect the objects state in a meaningful way, thus they all are const.

 - Get method (or getter for short).
 A get method is a query method that returns a (logical) field of the object.
 The field may be a technical field or it may be a logical field, derived from other fields.
-Examples of get methods are "string component(int)" to retrieve a specific name component and "char delimiterChar()" to retrieve the default delimiter char used to separate name components when representing the name as a single string. - Boolean query method.
+Examples of get methods are "String component(int)" to retrieve a specific name component and "char delimiterChar()" to retrieve the default delimiter char used to separate name components when representing the name as a single string. - Boolean query method.
 A boolean query method is a query method that returns a boolean value.
-Examples of boolean query methods are "bool isEqual(const Name&)" and "bool isEmpty()".
-Boolean query methods are so frequent and have special naming conventions that I decided to give them an extra name rather than just calling them query method.
-Comparison operators (operator==() and operator !=() serve the same purpose. - Comparison method.
+Examples of boolean query methods are "boolean isEqual(Name)" and "boolean isEmpty()".
+Boolean query methods are so frequent and have special naming conventions that I decided to give them an extra name rather than just calling them query method. - Comparison method.
 A comparison method is a query method that compares two objects and returns a value that tells you which object is "greater" or "lesser" than the other one according to an ordering criterion.
-The obvious example is the "bool isEqual(Name)" method.
-Some comparison methods are boolean query methods, but not all are necessarily so.
-It is a frequent idiom to return an integer in the range "-1..1" to indicate that an object is less, equal, or greater than another object.
+The most well-known example is "boolean equals(Object)" to which Name adds the "boolean isEqual(Name)" method.1 Some comparison methods are boolean query methods, but not all are necessarily so.
+It is a frequent idiom to return an integer in the range "-1..1" to indicate that an object is less, equal, or greater than another object. - Conversion method.

-• Conversion method.
 A conversion method is a query method that returns an object that represents the object being queried using some other (typically simpler) object.
-An example is the "string asString()" and "string asStringWith(char d)" methods.
+The most well-known example is "String toString()" to which Name adds the "String asString()" and "String asStringWith(char d)" methods.
 The "asStringWith" method represents the name object with the d character as the delimiting character for name components.
-A cast operator is another example of a conversion method.

 You may know these method types under some other name.
 For example, conversion methods are also known as converter or interpretation methods.
-The appended catalog lists the aliases that we know.
+The appended catalog lists the aliases I know.